 Shri.
-Manish K. Haria.
-Director, aged 38 years, is a Commerce Graduate from Bombay University.
+Manish K. Haria, Director, is a Commerce Graduate from Bombay University.
 He is the key person in the company to look after factory operations and marketing related matters, Shri.
 Manish K. Haria is a dynamic young man with good execution capacity.
-He has widely travelled outside India for the purpose of Export Business of the Company and has developed good contacts with Foreign Buyers.
+He has widely traveled outside India for the purpose of Export Business of the Company and has developed good contacts with Foreign Buyers.
 At young age, Shri.
-Manish K. Haria has been handling the entire activities of Haria Group i.e. Marketing.
-Overseas Tours for Export promotion, controlling the Staff/Workers., etc. Mr. Manish K. Haria is Executive Committee member in the Handloom Export Council, setup by Government of India.
+Manish K. Haria has been handling the entire activities of Haria Group i.e. Marketing, Overseas Tours for Export promotion, controlling the Staff/Workers., etc. Mr. Manish K. Haria is Executive Committee member in the Handloom Export Council, setup by Government of India.

-(C) Mr. Kantilal L. Maru
+(C) Mr. Sunil P Mistry

-Mr. Kantilal L. Maru is the Senior Most Executive handling shipping Department of the Company for a long period.
-The Company is going to gain immensely by his experience.
-In view of the valuable contribution received by the Company from the experience of Shri.
-Kantilal L. Maru, it will be in the interest of the Company to continue/appoint him as a Director of the Company.
+Mr. Sunil P. Mistry is a Practicing Chartered Accountant and he heads the Audit Committee.
+He gives valuable advice and suggestion in Accounts and taxation matters of the Company.
+In view of the valuable contribution received by the Company from his experience, it will be in the interest of the Company to continue him as a Director of the Company.